20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 categories: C++
 ---

 Hiyas!
+This article is the third in a series on rendering general relativity - if you're unfamiliar you may want to read these articles first [1](https://20k.github.io/c++/2024/05/31/schwarzschild.html), [2](https://20k.github.io/c++/2024/06/19/tetrads.html).
 We're going to tie up some loose ends today, and complete the steps you need to render arbitrary metric tensors in general relativity.
 This is the last jumbo tutorial article I'm doing in this series - after this we'll be moving onto numerical relativity, so its time to clear up a few straggler topics:

 1. Wormholes
 2. A dynamic timestep